SaviorXTanren/Mercury/README.md

 Mercury is entirely built around the wishes of its users, so please do not hesitate to suggest and critique!

 ## Features
-MERCury comes packed with just enough features built in to it to ensure that the games you make with MERCury are brilliant.
+Mercury comes packed with just enough features built in to it to ensure that the games you make with Mercury are brilliant.
 These features include, but aren't limited to: a particle engine, command-line debugging, hardware-accelerated OpenGL graphics, image post-processing, geometry, various audio capabilities, and a simple GUI toolkit that allows for the easy creation of graphical user interfaces.
 There will also be many others to come.

 ## Links
 **[Official Website & Downloads](http://merc.radiri.us/)**